Garshers/Sales-Report/README.md

 ## Features

 - **View Sales Report**: Displays the sales data in a table format, showing product name, quantity, and price.
+- **Interactive Sales Chart**: A chart that displays total profit per product.
+The chart is interactive, allowing the user to filter the data by the smallest or largest sum of total profit.
+This helps to visualize the data dynamically.
 - **Dynamic Data Rendering**: The sales data is fetched from a MySQL database and displayed dynamically using Thymeleaf templates.
 - **Spring Data JPA Integration**: The application interacts with a MySQL database via Spring Data JPA to fetch the sales data.
 - **Simple Backend and Frontend Integration**: The Spring Boot controller handles business logic, and Thymeleaf renders the HTML view with the fetched data.